FestiveSpooks/FestiveSpooks/README.md

 • I quit dw because fandom is toxic and disgusting
 • i like mario and games that relate mario kart. also.. pt dw community IS okay..
+Mario fandom INT!!
+Supportive of all ships of the Mario community